mttgdd/openfabmap-python3/README.md

 # Installation

+## Docker

+There is a pre-built docker image available: https://hub.docker.com/r/matthewgadd/openfabmap-python3

+## From source

 OpenCV needs to be installed separately.
 Once that is done, configure the install for your preferred python version.

 ```bash